-The “How Does an Event Planner Work?”
+The “How Does the Director of Presidential Correspondence Work?”
 Edition

 The Inner Workings of Studying Outer SpaceNASA Chief Scientist Ellen Stofan shares the projects she’s working on.